prometheus/prometheus/tsdb/docs/format/head_chunks.md

 # Chunk

+Unlike chunks in the on-disk blocks, here we additionally store series reference that the chunks belongs to and the mint/maxt of the chunks.
+This is because we don't have an index associated with these chunks, hence these meta information are used while replaying the chunks.

 ```
 ┌─────────────────────┬───────────────────────┬───────────────────────┬───────────────────┬───────────────┬──────────────┬────────────────┐
 | series ref <8 byte> | mint <8 byte, uint64> | maxt <8 byte, uint64> | encoding <1 byte> | len <uvarint> | data <bytes> │ CRC32 <4 byte> │